Daeridanii1/successors/masterdoc.md

 **House Aqrabe**

 Of all the Old Houses, House Aqrabe is the most neutral.
 They are seated at the temperate moon of Mavra-Sol-Kvel, and have a strong commercial economy built on trade flowing through their system, involving both the Old and New Houses as well as the general Successors.
+Because of their relative neutrality, they often work together with House Kaatrij in a sort of peacemaking coalition.

 **House Sioeora**

-The oldest and smallest of the Old Houses, House Sioeora controls the far northern planet of Staja-Kella-Oa.
+The smallest of the Old Houses, House Sioeora controls the far northern planet of Staja-Kella-Oa.
 They are strongly connected to the educational institutions of Staja-Kella-Oa, which take a particular interest in history and the sciences and are generally regarded as the best in Successor space.
 While Sioeora cannot compare with the economic might of the other Old Houses, they serve as the cultural core of the group, preserving Successor history and spearheading the Old Houses' cultural and scientific development efforts, which grants them significant influence.

+Staja-Kella-Oa once was home to a sapient race circa 100 000 years prior to the events of the story, at which time they went extinct.

+Sioeora lend the player the translation device that allow them to communicate with the Successors.

 **House Chydiyi**

 Chydiyi is the richest of the Old Houses, with an economy based primarily on their position as the strongest manufacturing powerhouse in Successor space.
 Their seat of power is the material-rich Khora-Vasa-Reyyaa, where they have long-established mining and manufacturing projects.
 They are also the most militarized of the all the High Houses, contributing a majority of the Old Houses' collective fleet in exchange for a significant financial inflow from their allies.

+Because of their significant military and economic power over the other High Houses, Chydiyi is considered the *de facto* leader of the four.

 Because Khora-Vasa-Reyyaa is the most material-rich planet in Successor space, House Chydiyi is bound by several treaties that guarantee its continued raw material exports to the other High Houses, both Old and New.

 **House Myurej**

 Myurej represents the largest population of any of the High Houses in Successor space, concentrated on its familial home of Raaqa-Kvelq-Ryuit.
 Like Aqrabe, it enjoys an economy built on the taxation of trade passing through its system and of the diverse incomes of its members.
+It is also the oldest of the Old Houses.

 ### *The New Houses*

 **House Seineq**

 Seated on the planet of Yoqqa-Vasa-Vasa, House Seineq is the wealthiest and most powerful of the New Houses.
+They are also most proximate to the New Houses' council moon of O-Vasa-Oa (as it orbits their home planet).
+Seineq also operates the majority of the New Houses' shipyards.

 **House Haeora**